iamSahdeep/Bop/Contributing.md

 Thank you for your interest in contributing to Bop music player.
 I appreciate all help with finding and fixing bugs, making performance improvements, and other tasks.
 Every contribution is helpful and I thank you for your effort.
 To ensure the process of contributing is as smooth as possible, here are a few guidelines for you to follow.

+- Remember to Create an Issue before submitting any major changes like new feature or UI changes etc. Changes like addition of new language or Spelling mistakes doesn't require issue creation.
 ---

 ## Feature requests.